open-cogsci/osdoc/content/getting-started/03-running-from-source.md

 Run it as if it were a shell script, e.g. `sh setuptools-0.6c9-py2.7.egg`.
 Setuptools will install itself using the matching version of Python (e.g. python2.7), and will place the easy_install executable in the default location for installing Python scripts (as determined by the standard distutils configuration files, or by the Python installation).
 Afterwards, install most dependencies with the command:

-	sudo easy_install psychopy pyglet pyopengl pil
+	sudo easy_install psychopy pyglet pyopengl pil expyriment

 You may need to manually install Matplotlib, wxPython because (at the time of testing) these didn't install using easy_install.
 Make sure you install the versions that match your Python version.

-*NOTE:* The psychopy backend does not seem to work yet and crashes with a message "No default config present".
-This problem is caused by the underlying package pyglet of which, again, there is no suitable version for the newer 64-bit or cocoa versions of Mac OS X yet.
-We are working on this problem and hope to have it solved soon.
+*NOTE:* The psychopy backend does not seem to work yet and crashes.
+The reason is that PsychoPy can't cope with the newer 64-bit or cocoa versions of Mac OS X yet.
+Newer versions of psychopy hopefully solve this problem.

 #### Install wxPython (Optional, required for the PsychoPy back-end)